Status of Women Community Grant Program - Enhancement

 The Final Report Package will include:

-- an organization with formally reviewed or audited financial statements must provide financial statements and a schedule confirming that the grant proceeds were used solely for the project and detailing the actual amount of grant proceeds expended
+A template for a financial report for the maximum of $25,000, detailing the actual amount of grant proceeds expended and signed by the executive director of the organization and the treasurer of the board of directors.
+If the organization has formally reviewed or audited financial statements, financial statements accompanied by a schedule confirming the grant proceeds were used solely for the project and detailing the actual amount of grant proceeds expended are required.

 - Outcomes Reporting Form, which captures: